brianglass/anastasis/files/lenten_matins.md

 Psalm 102

 Bless the Lord, O my soul, and all that is within me, bless his holy name.
 Bless the Lord, O my soul, and forget none of his benefits.
-He forgives all your iniquities; he heals all your diseases; he redeems your life from corruption and crowns you with mercy and compassion; he satisfies your desire with good things; your youth will be renewed like an eagleÂ’s.
+He forgives all your iniquities; he heals all your diseases; he redeems your life from corruption and crowns you with mercy and compassion; he satisfies your desire with good things; your youth will be renewed like an eagle’s.
 The Lord performs deeds of mercy and judgement for all who are oppressed.
 He made known his ways to Moses, his wishes to the children of Israel.
 The Lord is compassionate and merciful, long-suffering and full of mercy.
 He will not always be wrathful, nor will he be enraged for ever.
 He has not dealt with us according to our iniquities, nor rewarded us according to our sins.
 For, like the height of heaven above the earth, the Lord has made his mercy prevail over those that fear him.
 As far as the east is from the west, so far has he taken our sins from us.
 As a father takes pity on his children the Lord has taken pity on those who fear him.
 For he knows of what we are made; has remembered that we are but dust.
 As for man, his days are but as grass, he will blossom like a flower of the field; for when a wind has passed over it, it will be no more and will know its place no longer.
-But the mercy of the Lord is for ever and ever upon those who fear him; and his justice upon their childrenÂ’s children, upon those who keep his covenant and remember his commandments to do them.
+But the mercy of the Lord is for ever and ever upon those who fear him; and his justice upon their children’s children, upon those who keep his covenant and remember his commandments to do them.
 The Lord has prepared his throne in heaven and his kingdom rules over all.
 Bless the Lord, all you his Angels, powerful in strength, who perform his word, and listen to the voice of his words.
 Bless the Lord, all you his Powers, his Ministers who do his will.
 Bless the Lord, all you his works.
 In every place of his dominion, bless the Lord, O my soul! ****

 And again.